-The Latter Day Saint movement arose from a belief that there had been a departure from the New Testament faith, and that the ancient faith must be restored.
+The Reorganized Church of Jesus Christ of Latter Day Saints arose from the fact that there had been a departure from the New Testament faith, and this ancient faith was restored by divine revelation.
 The apostasy from the primitive faith consisted of a series of errors that were added from time to time and which were taught in the name of the Christian religion.

-During the Reformation, various attempts were made to reform the church.
+During the Reformation various attempts were made to reform the church.
 Thus many churches arose which taught conflicting doctrines and caused great religious confusion.
-But none of them restored the simplicity and purity of the faith as it was in the New Testament age.
-Neither could they do so, for the faith was of God, divinely revealed, and manifested in power; therefore only God could cause it to be restored.
+But it has been generally admitted that none of them restored the simplicity and purity of the faith as it was in the New Testament age.
+Neither could they do so, for the faith was of God, divinely revealed, and manifested his power; therefore only God could cause it to be restored.